 You can enable the “Parallel Download” feature by going to Chrome’s Flags page which is where all the experimental Chrome features are hosted.
 To enable this feature, go to Chrome Flags page and then search for “parallel downloading”.
 Enable this and then relaunch Chrome.
 Now your downloads will be faster reducing the download speed.

-3. Use DuckDuckGo
+14. Use DuckDuckGo

 With the Chrome version 73 stable release, Google Chrome now allows users to select DuckDuckGo as the default search engine.
-If you don’t know about DuckDuckGo, it is a privacy-focused search engine which doesn’t store or track your web browsing history.
+If you don’t know about DuckDuckGo, it is a privacy-focused search engine that doesn’t store or track your web browsing history.
 While Google will still track you when you are using Chrome, using DuckDuckGo will ensure that it doesn’t have any indication for your searches.

 You can make DuckDuckGo your default search engine by going to Settings and under “Search engine” selecting DuckDuckGo as your default search engine.
 Now whenever you search for anything Chrome, it will use DuckDuckGo instead of Google.

 15. Search for Drive Files using Omnibox

 Now you can search for files saved on your Google Drive directly from Chrome’s Omnibox.
-You can search for files using the owner name, type, and more.
+You can search for files using the owner’s name, type, and more.
 You can enable this by going to the Chrome Flags page and search for Omnibox.
 Enable this and relaunch Chrome to use it.
 Just remember that you need to be logged into your Google account for accessing the files.

-5. Assign Keyboard Shortcuts for Extensions
+16. Assign Keyboard Shortcuts for Extensions